Nominating and Corporate Governance Committee Charter

 - Review the suitability of each Board member for continued service as a director when his or her term expires, and recommend whether or not the director should be re-nominated.

-- Review directorships in other public companies held by or offered to directors, potential directors and senior management (used herein to refer to the Management Team) of the Company, and evaluate the nature of and time involved in such service on other boards, including service on any board committees, when determining the suitability of a director or potential director to serve on the Company’s Board or one of its committees.
+- Review directorships in other public companies held by or offered to directors or potential directors of the Company, and evaluate the nature of and time involved in such service on other boards, including service on any board committees, when determining the suitability of a director or potential director to serve on the Company’s Board or one of its committees.

 - Recommend committee assignments for directors to the Board as openings occur on committees of the Board, or as rotations of committee assignments are deemed advisable by the Board upon recommendation from the Committee.
 The Committee shall recommend committee assignments in accordance with the membership requirements specified in the Charter of each committee, and with due consideration given to each committee’s annual assessment of its composition, performance and effectiveness.